openclarity/openclarity/README.md

 ssh -N -L 8888:localhost:8888 ubuntu@<VMClarity public IP address>
 ```

-- Once SSH tunnel has been configured, the VMClarity API can be accessed on <http://localhost:8888>.
+- Once SSH tunnel has been configured, the VMClarity API can be accessed on
+  <http://localhost:8888>.
 Figure 3 shows the default VMClarity UI dashboard.
   No scans, assets or findings will be shown yet.
-A scan configuration is required to be added to the environment.
+A scan configuration is
+  required to be added to the environment.

 Figure 3.
 VMClarity UI Dashboard

 ![VMClarity UI Dashboard](img/vmclarity-ui-1.png)

-### Configure a Scan
+## Configure Your First Scan

 - Click on the "Scans" icon as shown in Figure 4.
 In the Scans window, you can create a new scan configuration.